-For businesses already posting on Facebook, it’s easy to duplicate this content onto the GMB.
+For businesses already posting on Facebook, it’s easy to duplicate this content onto the GBP.

 As an additional incentive to use Google Posts, consider the SEO benefit.
-According to Search Engine Journal, “Google My Business signals now make up 25% of the top ranking factors for Google’s local pack.”
-By keeping your GMB active, you are letting Google know that your business is a viable choice for customers.
+According to Search Engine Journal, “Google Business Profile signals now make up 25% of the top-ranking factors for Google’s local pack.”
+By keeping your GBP active, you are letting Google know that your business is a viable choice for customers.

-Google’s goal is to provide searchers with the best solution to their problem.
-Look at your GMB.
-Are you providing Google with the information it needs to understand the products you offer and who you serve?
+Tip: Google’s goal is to provide searchers with the best solution to their problems.
+Look at your GBP.
+Are you providing Google with the information it needs to understand the products you offer and whom you serve?
 What could be improved?
 Remember, Google does not have humans traveling around to each coffee shop and hair salon vetting the experience.
-They make a best guess from online information.
+They make the best guess from online information.

 Photos and Videos

-To keep photos and videos on your GMB for longer than seven days, there is an option to upload them separately from posts.
-Under the left hand menu of your GMB you’ll find a link for “Photos.”
+To keep photos and videos on your GBP for longer than seven days, there is an option to upload them separately from posts.
+Under the left-hand menu of your GBP, you’ll find a link for “Photos.”
 Once there, click the “Post” button in the top right and you will be able to add photos and videos.
 As you can see in the image below, you can also designate a logo image and cover photo.